â€œGive yourself a yearâ€™s worth of a lot of grace.â€

 Reality: Satan saw an opportunity to chip away at my heart, and I let him.

-Satan says: I should do more than I can handle.
+- Should do more than I can handle

 For I am a child of a graceful, loving, peaceful God.